qmtran/openstack-labs/lab-00/README.md

     # - update_hostname
     ```

-    If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)
+    If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `sudo reboot`

-## Checkout your forked repository
+## Log back into jumper, install git, and clone your forked repository

   0. `ssh centos@<Jumper Public IP> -i student.pem`

-      Ofcourse, alternatively you could use PuTTy.
+      Of course, alternatively you could use PuTTy.

   0. `sudo yum install -y git`
   0. `git clone https://github.com/<Your username>/openstack-labs`